mlflow/mlflow/docs/source/index.rst

                         Guide to using Sentence Transformers in MLflow
                     </div>
                     <p>
-                        Learn how to leverage the advanced capabilities with semantic sentence embeddings within the Sentence Transformers package, using Mlflow to simplify inference, create custom deployable applications, and more.
+                        Learn how to leverage the advanced capabilities with semantic sentence embeddings within the Sentence Transformers package, using MLflow to simplify inference, create custom deployable applications, and more.
                     </p>
                 </a>